 The Sanctuary Story

-A brainchild of Mary Adams, the Sanctuary accepts animals from law enforcement and other 501(c)3 rescues whose quality of life is still acceptable but who need more intensive or special care to remain comfortable.
-It is one of a few of its kind in the country, providing individualized care to over 100 equines.
+A brainchild of Mary Adams, the Sanctuary accepts equines from other 501(c)3 charitable organizations, animal control seizures, or occasionally on a compassion basis at the recommendation of a veterinarian.
+The Sanctuary is one of a few of its kind in the country, providing individualized care to over 150 equines.